firebase/FirebaseUI-Android/database/README.md

 ## Using FirebaseUI with indexed data

-If your data is [properly indexed](https://firebase.google.com/docs/database/android/structure-data#best_practices_for_data_structure), change your adapter initalization like so:
+If your data is [properly indexed](https://firebase.google.com/docs/database/android/structure-data#best_practices_for_data_structure), change your adapter initialization like so:

 For a `RecyclerView`, use `FirebaseIndexRecyclerAdapter` instead of `FirebaseRecyclerAdapter`:
 ```java